Three-peat

 In sports (especially in North America), a three-peat is winning three consecutive championships or tournaments.
 The term, a portmanteau of the words three and repeat, originated with the Los Angeles Lakers of the National Basketball Association, during their unsuccessful campaign for a third consecutive championship during the 1988–89 season, having won the previous two NBA finals.

 Origin

-The Oxford English Dictionary credits an Illinois high school senior, Sharif Ford, with the earliest published use of the word in the March 8, 1989, edition of the St. Louis Post-Dispatch.
+The Oxford English Dictionary cites the Newsday newspaper for first publishing the word as a noun, as the Lakers began using the term in 1988.
+The OED also credits an Illinois high school senior, Sharif Ford, with the earliest published use of the word as a verb in the 8 March 1989, edition of the St. Louis Post-Dispatch.
 Ford's quote uses the term in a sporting context and serves to provide a clear etymology as well:

 The Lincoln High Tigers say they want to "three-peat".
 "You know, kind of like repeat, except doing it for the third time", senior Sharif Ford said.

 In a comedic context, the same play on words, additionally incorporating the name "Pete", is known to have been used as early as 1930 on the radio program Empire Builders.
-The episode of that program broadcast on December 29, 1930, featured a trio of singers dubbed "The Three Visiting Firemen: Pete, Re-Pete, and Three-Pete".
+The episode of that program broadcast on 29 December 1930, featured a trio of singers dubbed "The Three Visiting Firemen: Pete, Re-Pete, and Three-Pete".